Gwen Graham: 2018 gubernatorial election

 On May 2, 2017, Graham announced her intention to seek the Democratic Party nomination in the 2018 election to serve as governor of Florida.

 Graham's message focused on improving Florida's public schools, protecting the environment, and supporting economic policies counter to those of Governor Rick Scott, such as raising the minimum wage to $15 an hour and implementing required paid sick leave.
 She pledged to expand Medicaid in Florida if elected Governor.
 She criticized Trump after he equated counter-protesters with white nationalists at the white supremacist rally in Charlottesville, Virginia.

 In her campaigns for Congress and Florida's governorship, she is continuing the Workdays tradition established by her father, where the Grahams spend a shift working alongside Floridians at their jobs.
 Senator Graham performed 408 Workdays throughout his terms as senator and governor.
 To date, Congresswoman Graham has performed more than 50.

 Graham ultimately lost the nomination to candidate Andrew Gillum, the mayor of Tallahassee.
 Following her election defeat, she endorsed Gillum for governor.

 Biden administration

 On April 16, 2021, it was announced that Graham would be nominated to serve as assistant secretary of the United States Department of Education for legislation and congressional affairs.
 On April 22, 2021, her nomination was sent to the Senate.
 Her nomination was confirmed in the U.S. Senate on October 6, 2021, by voice vote.

+2026 lieutenant gubernatorial campaign

+On June 10, 2026, David Jolly announced Graham as his running mate for the 2026 Florida gubernatorial election.